aamirmajeedkhan/MovieTrailerWebsite/README.md

 Open Python shell and run:<br>

 $ python<br>
-This will ensure correct version of python is installed by display current verison.
+This will ensure correct version of python is installed by printing current verison on console.
 In case if Python is not installed at all, see the documentation here: https://www.python.org

 <h3>Clone the Repository</h3>